harkishanpansuriya/Flutter_Interview_Questions/questions.md

       `Data formats`: REST can present data in XML and YAML formats.
       `Drawbacks`: REST relies on rigid endpoints and data structures.

-10. What is an extension?
+11. What is an extension?
-    - A way to extend the functionality of existing libraries without modifying their source code.
+    - to add new methods to existing classes or interfaces without changing their original implementation.
-    - Extensions in Dart allow you to develop custom functionalities on any library or data structure.

-11. Dart – Standard `Input` `Output`.
+12. Dart – Standard `Input` `Output`.
     - Input: In Dart programming language, you can take standard input from the user through the console via the use of .readLineSync() function.
 To take input from the console you need to import a library, named dart:io from libraries of Dart.